dougeby/IntuneDocs/InTuneDocs/EndUser/device-doesnt-have-the-required-minimum-operating-system-version-windows.md

 - For Windows 10, ignore the version number and look at the OS build number (example: OS Build 10586.29).
 The "10" in 10586.29 stands for Windows 10.
 - For Windows 8.1, look at the version number.
 It will show 6.3.*xxxx* instead of 8.1.

 Still need help?
 Contact your IT administrator.
-For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).
+For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).